Duvet13d/PortalWeb/README.md

    - Number buttons insert digits
    - Operator buttons (+, -, *, /) insert operators
    - = button evaluates the expression

+## 🎵 Spotify Status Messages

+The app will display different status messages based on configuration:

+- **"Spotify not configured - Showing demo tracks"**: No environment variables set
+- **"Showing demo tracks - Configure Spotify for live data"**: Credentials configured but no data available
+- **"Failed to load Spotify data - Showing demo tracks"**: API error occurred

+## 🔧 Troubleshooting

+### Spotify Issues
+- **"Spotify not configured"**: Check that all environment variables are set
+- **"Failed to load Spotify data"**: Check that your refresh token is valid
+- **CORS errors**: Ensure you're using the correct redirect URI in your Spotify app settings

+### General Issues
+- **Build errors**: Make sure all dependencies are installed with `npm install`
+- **Environment variables not loading**: Ensure `.env` file is in project root and variables start with `VITE_`

 ## 📄 License